Shamitabh: Plot

-Akshara makes both Amitabh and Danish realise they are nothing without each other and gets them together for a film titled Sorry, which she is directing.
+Akshara makes both Amitabh and Danish realize they are nothing without each other and gets them together for a film titled Sorry, which she is directing.
 Meanwhile, Akshara and Danish tell that they like each other.
-While Amitabh and Danish are on the way to the venue of the press meet for Sorry, a car accident occurs; Danish is killed while Amitabh's larynx is damaged, making him mute.
+While Amitabh and Danish are on the way to the venue of the press meet for Sorry, a car accident occurs, where Danish is killed and Amitabh becomes mute after his larynx is damaged.

-Some time later, Amitabh paces around Danish's grave with the script of Sorry, imagining that Danish is still alive and practising his lines for the film.
+Some time later, Amitabh paces around Danish's grave with the script of Sorry, imagining that Danish is still alive and practicing his lines for the film.